Ethan0429/discord-cppref/README.md

 ## Setup
 Ignore from here on out if you don't plan on messing with the src at all.

-You need to set up your app in [Discord's Developer Portal first](https://discord.com/developers/applications).
+You need to set up your app in [Discord's Developer Portal](https://discord.com/developers/applications).

 Once you've done that, your environment variable(s) should be set accordingly in the generated `.env` file
 ```python3